Bachelor of Arts in TESOL

 Our program is rooted in the belief that effective TESOL teaching involves not only language instruction, but also cultural awareness and sensitivity.
 As a student in the program, you will take courses in linguistics, syntax, teaching methods and other topics that are necessary for you to become a knowledgeable and culturally sensitive English teacher.
 You will also have the opportunity to apply what you have learned through practical experiences, such as teaching internships and observation opportunities.

 With a Bachelor of Arts in TESOL from CIU, you will be prepared to teach English in a variety of settings.
-Whether you have a desire to teach in a language institute or university in China or the Middle East, or to teach English as a Second Language in the public school system in the United States, this program will give you the tools you need to make a positive impact on the lives of your students.
+Whether you have a desire to teach in a language institute or university in China or the Middle East, or to teach English as a Second Language in the United States, this program will give you the tools you need to make a positive impact on the lives of your students.

 Overall Benefits of the Degree

-Students with the B.A. in TESOL can also teach English as a Second Language (ESL) to international students, immigrants and refugees in North America.
-Public school districts and private language schools hire English teachers.
+Students with the BA in TESOL can also teach English as a Second Language (ESL) to international students, immigrants and refugees in North America.
+Humanitarian organizations and private language schools also hire English teachers.

 • Teaching English in a global university.